pintoa1-mskcc/Performance_measures/README.md

 -s/ --name_test			Name of test cohort
 -o/ --out_prefix		Out prefix.
 Default is Sys.time: %Y_%M_%D_%h:%m:%s_
 -b/ --bed_file			Path to target .BED file.
 Activated on target analysis.
 See [description](./docs/description) for more information.
--m/ --multiqc			  Generate a HTML report of results -v/ --additional_variables  A single or comma-seperated list of additional variables to calculate metrics on.
-These variables MUST be already in your .MAF files.
-These variables also must be catagorical.
+-m/ --multiqc			 Generate a HTML report of results
+-v/ --additional_variables    A single or comma-seperated list of additional variables to calculate metrics on.
+These variables MUST be already in your .MAF files and be catagorical.
 ```

 ## Examples